bcgov/ecc-dssb-code-challenge-reqTBD/README.md

 * Developer Names (up to 5)
 * Start Date
 * Methodology (Agile or Waterfall)
+* Location (Github repository link which can be any project under github.com/bcgov organization for demo purposes)

 **Acceptance Criteria**
 * All columns fit on the page